arvigeus/AZ-204/Learning Path/CosmoDB.md

 ##### Bounded staleness consistency

-In bounded staleness consistency, the reads are guaranteed to honor the consistent-prefix guarantee.
-The reads might lag behind writes by at most "K" versions (that is, "updates") of an item or by "T" time interval, whichever is reached first.
-In other words, when you choose bounded staleness, the "staleness" can be configured in two ways:
+In bounded staleness consistency, the lag of data between any two regions is always less than a specified amount.
+The amount can be "K" versions (that is, "updates") of an item or by "T" time intervals, whichever is reached first.
+In other words, when you choose bounded staleness, the maximum "staleness" of the data in any region can be configured in two ways:

-- The number of versions (K) of the item
+- The number of versions (_K_) of the item
-- The time interval (T) reads might lag behind the writes
+- The time interval (_T_) reads might lag behind the writes

-For a single region account, the minimum value of K and T is 10 write operations or 5 seconds.
-For multi-region accounts the minimum value of K and T is 100,000 write operations or 300 seconds.
+Bounded Staleness is beneficial primarily to single-region write accounts with two or more regions.
+If the data lag in a region (determined per physical partition) exceeds the configured staleness value, writes for that partition are throttled until staleness is back within the configured upper bound.

+For a single-region account, Bounded Staleness provides the same write consistency guarantees as Session and Eventual Consistency.
+With Bounded Staleness, data is replicated to a local majority (three replicas in a four replica set) in the single region.

 ##### Session consistency

-In session consistency, within a single client session reads are guaranteed to honor the consistent-prefix, monotonic reads, monotonic writes, read-your-writes, and write-follows-reads guarantees.
-This assumes a single "writer" session or sharing the session token for multiple writers.
+In session consistency, within a single client session, reads are guaranteed to honor the read-your-writes, and write-follows-reads guarantees.
+This guarantee assumes a single “writer” session or sharing the session token for multiple writers.

+Like all consistency levels weaker than Strong, writes are replicated to a minimum of three replicas (in a four replica set) in the local region, with asynchronous replication to all other regions.

 ##### Consistent prefix consistency